Demographics of New York (state)

-According to the U.S. Census Bureau, as of 2020, New York was the fourth largest state in population after California, Texas, and Florida, with a population of 20,201,249, an increase of over 600,000 people, or 4.2%, since the year 2010.
+According to the U.S. Census Bureau, as of 2023, New York was the fourth largest state in population after California, Texas, and Florida, with a population of 19,571,216, a decrease of over 600,000 people, or −3.1%, since the 2020 census.
 The population change between 2000–2006 includes a natural increase of 601,779 people (1,576,125 births minus 974,346 deaths) and a decrease due to net migration of 422,481 people out of the state.
 Immigration from outside the United States resulted in a net increase of 820,388 people, and migration within the country produced a net loss of about 800,213.

-The distribution of change in population growth is uneven in New York State; the New York City metropolitan area is growing considerably, along with Saratoga County, and Western New York.
+The distribution of change in population growth is uneven in the State of New York; the New York City metropolitan area is growing considerably, along with Saratoga County, and Western New York.
 The rest of the state is nearly stagnant.
 According to immigration statistics, the state is a leading recipient of migrants from around the globe.
-Since 2005, immigration failed to surpass emigration, a trend that was reversed since 2006.
-New York State lost two house seats in the 2011 congressional reapportionment, secondary to relatively slow growth when compared to the rest of the United States.
+In 2005, immigration failed to surpass emigration which reversed since 2006.
+The State of New York lost two house seats in the 2011 congressional reapportionment, secondary to relatively slow growth when compared to the rest of the United States.

 The center of population of New York is located in Orange County, in the town of Deerpark.
 Roughly 64% of the state's population lives in the New York City metropolitan area and 40% in New York City alone.

 Population

-Population

-New York State has a primarily urban population.
+The State of New York has a primarily urban population.
 The largest city in the state is New York City, which is also one of the world's most ethnically diverse and cosmopolitan cities.
 Additional major urban centers include Albany, Buffalo, Rochester, Syracuse and Utica.
 The state has 62 counties; the most populated one is Kings County (Brooklyn).
+Much of New York State's population outside of New York City is concentrated in the Long Island, Hudson Valley, Western New York, Finger Lakes, and Capital District regions; if the population of New York City is included, this amounts to 90% of the state's total population.

 The intense development, urbanization and suburban sprawl of New York City makes it the most populated region in New York and the collective U.S., an estimated 20 to 30 million in the eight-state Megalopolis stretching 500 miles from Boston to Washington, D.C., with New York City in the middle has 15 million residents in a 100-mile radius including Philadelphia (1.5 million in its city limits), northern New Jersey and Connecticut.
 A simple majority of New York's population lives within two hours of New York City.
 According to the July 1, 2004 Census Bureau Estimate, New York City and its six closest New York State satellite counties (Suffolk, Nassau, Westchester, Rockland, Putnam and Orange) have a combined population of 12,626,200 people, or 65.67% of the state's population.